IvanMathy/Boop/Boop/Documentation/Readme.md

 ### How is Boop built?

-Built is mostly built using a custom fork of [SavannaKit](https://github.com/IvanMathy/savannakit), originaly created by [Louis D'hauwe](http://twitter.com/LouisDhauwe).
+Boop is mostly built using a custom fork of [SavannaKit](https://github.com/IvanMathy/savannakit), originaly created by [Louis D'hauwe](http://twitter.com/LouisDhauwe).
 The search is powered by a custom fork of [Fuse-swift](https://github.com/IvanMathy/fuse-swift).
 The rest of Boop is simply built in Swift, besides scripts which are Javascript.
 Go ahead and open some of them to check their license!

 ### Do I have to say "Boop" out loud when I press ⌘+B?